 The following packages are used for Search & Navigation-specific integrations:

-- Episerver.Find.Cms.
-Integration of Find REST API with Optimizely CMS.
+- Episerver.Find.Cms – Integration of Find REST API with Optimizely Content Management System (CMS).

-- EPiServer.Find.Cms.AttachmentFilter.
-File type parser for Optimizely CMS attachments.
+- EPiServer.Find.Cms.AttachmentFilter – File type parser for CMS attachments.

-- EPiServer.Commerce.FindSearchProvider.
-Integration components for Optimizely Commerce, see Commerce integration.
+- EPiServer.Commerce.FindSearchProvider – Integration components for Optimizely Customized Commerce, see Commerce integration.

 Reference needed assemblies in your project, and add the standard configuration for the .NET API to web.config.

-If you installed Search & Navigation with a sample site through the Visual Studio extensions, the integration with Optimizely CMS is automatically set up.
+f you installed Optimizely Search & Navigation with a sample site through the Visual Studio extensions, the integration with CMS is automatically set up.

 Differences between the authentication mechanism of EPiServer.ServiceAPI and EPiServer.Find may lead to the incorrect functioning of user authentication.
 To avoid these problems, it is recommended to install EPiServer.ServiceAPI in a separate application.